Rule 2: The Practice

 2-1.6.
 Order of Pleadings

-The record in criminal cases shall also contain the indictment (information) and
+The record in criminal cases shall also contain the indictment or the bill of information, and any pleas thereto in the order made, returned, or filed.

 2-1.7.
 Order of Documents and Other Evidence

-The record shall include exact legible copies of all documentary evidence and other evidence (including depositions filed in evidence) in the order in which such evidence was filed.
-If it is necessary that the original of any evidence be filed, such original must be filed separately and not attached to the record; however, there must be proper reference in the record showing such filing.
-No record of another case (or prior record in the same titled and numbered case) shall be included in the record, unless such other record has been introduced in evidence (at trial) in the case on appeal or on writs, in which event such other record shall accompany the record as an exhibit.
+The record shall include exact legible copies of all documentary evidence and other evidence (including depositions filed into evidence) in the order in which such evidence was filed.
+If it is necessary that the original of any evidence be filed, such original must be clearly marked with an exhibit number and the date of filing, and shall be filed separately and not attached to the record; however, there must be proper reference in the record showing such filing.
+No record of another case (or prior record in the same titled and numbered case) shall be included in the record, unless such other record has been introduced into evidence at the trial court in the case on appeal, or on writs, and such other record shall accompany the record as an exhibit.

 2-1.8.
 Order of Other Items